cavemangraham/seangraham.io/content/posts/the-good--the-bad--and-the-ugly-of-the-amazon-echo.md

 My initial thoughts are that it is in your best interest to change the "Wake Word" name in the settings from the default: "Alexa" to one of its alternates, "Echo".
 "Echo" is a whole syllable shorter than "Alexa".
 2 vs 3.
 So really its 33.34% shorter for a word you are going to have to say every time you want to use the device.
 Imagine how many minutes and hours of your life you'll get back!

-Anywhoo, have you ever seen on the news stories where someone's tv activates their devices on purpose.
-Some ads have even put thing into people's shopping carts without their permission.
+Anywhoo, have you ever seen a story on the news where someone's tv activates their devices on purpose?
+Some ads have even put things into people's shopping carts without their permission.
 But all of them use "Alexa" as the trigger word because that is what the default is and thus the majority of people.
 So changing the name of the Wake Word to "Echo" you are joining a smaller pool of users and large scale exploitations via TV or online ads will target the largest percentage of users which requires using "Alexa" as the trigger word.

 The things that the echo does well that make it at least somewhat useful are: Playing music, Ordering Certain Items, Asking Simple Questions.